-For the nearly one in four older adults dually eligible for Medicare and Medicaid with Alzheimer’s disease or related dementia (ADRD), family caregivers provide significant physical, emotional, and financial support.
-The level of support is substantial; each year, family caregivers provide an estimated $470 billion in unpaid help.
-To meet the needs of family caregivers, providers and health plans may benefit from strategies for supporting caregivers through services such as respite care, counseling, and training and education.
-While many caregivers come from diverse cultural and linguistic backgrounds, health plans report challenges providing supports that meet the cultural needs and preferences of family caregivers from diverse backgrounds.
+For the nearly one in four older adults dually eligible for Medicare and Medicaid with Alzheimer’s disease or related dementia (ADRD),1 family caregivers provide significant physical, emotional, and financial support.
+The level of support is substantial; each year, family caregivers provide an estimated $470 billion in unpaid help.2 To meet the needs of family caregivers and providers, health plans may benefit from strategies for supporting caregivers through services such as respite care, counseling, and training and education.
+While many caregivers come from diverse cultural and linguistic backgrounds, health plans report challenges providing supports that meet the cultural needs and preferences of family caregivers from diverse backgrounds.3

 This Spotlight, showcasing Alzheimer’s Los Angeles, is part of a larger series highlighting innovative programs supporting diverse family caregivers.
 Click here to read a family caregiver’s perspective on culturally competent supports at Alzheimer’s Los Angeles.

 1 The Medicare Payment Advisory Committee (MedPAC) and the Medicaid and CHIP Payment and Access Commission (MACPAC).
 (January 2018).
 Data Book: Beneficiaries Dually Eligible for Medicare and Medicaid.
 Retrieved from https://www.macpac.gov/wp-content/uploads/2020/07/Data-Book-Beneficiaries-Dually-Eligible-for-Medicare-and-Medicaid-January-2018.pdf.